react-bootstrap/react-bootstrap/README.md

 ## Related modules

 - [react-router-bootstrap][react-router-bootstrap] – Integration with [React Router][react-router]
-- [react-bootstrap-extended][react-bootstrap-extended] - A version of React Bootstrap where each component has extra props that map to bootstrap's utility classes.
+- [React Bootstrap Extended][react-bootstrap-extended] - A version of React Bootstrap where each component has extra props that map to bootstrap's utility classes.
 For example, `pullRight` adds the class `pull-right` to a component.

 ## Local setup